MicrosoftDocs/ATADocs/ATPDocs/atp-release-reference.md

 Released April 15, 2018

--	Users who are members of the role groups Azure ATP Users and Azure ATP Viewers now have permissions to see monitoring alerts.
+-	Users who are members of the role groups Azure ATP Users and Azure ATP Viewers now have permissions to see health alerts.
 - This version includes fixes and improvements for multiple issues.